crweiner/crweiner.github.io/aboutme.md

 If you're in the market for an incredible WordPress website where someone can obsess over it as much as you do, then check out my business at [ObsessiveWP](https://obsessivewp.com).

-[My GitHub profile is available here](https://github.com/crweiner) for all of my projects.
+[My GitHub profile is available here](https://github.com/crweiner) for all of my projects and my tweets on WordPress, Hacktoberfest, science, and travel are at [@C_Dubbs](twitter.com/c_dubbs).

 Are you in the mood to learn how to travel for free?
 I've been lucky to travel the world for next-to-nothing thanks to points and miles.
 Want to join me?
 Learn how at [The Infrequent Flyer Blog](https://www.infrequentflyer.blog/).